kurtsson/jekyll-multiple-languages-plugin/README.md

 Jekyll Multiple Languages is an internationalization plugin for [Jekyll](https://github.com/mojombo/jekyll).
 It compiles your Jekyll site for one or more languages with a similar approach as Rails does.
 The different sites will be stored in subfolders with the same name as the language it contains.

-The plugin was developed as a utility at [Screen Interaction](http://www.screeninteraction.com)
+The plugin was developed as a utility at [Daresay](https://daresay.co)

 ### Gem [![Gem Version](https://badge.fury.io/rb/jekyll-multiple-languages-plugin.png)](http://badge.fury.io/rb/jekyll-multiple-languages-plugin)